RaphaelAfridata/HR-Dashboard/README.md

 ## Summary of Findings
 - There are more male employees
-- Whitw race is the most dominant while natove hawalian and American indian are the least dominant
+- White race is the most dominant while natove hawalian and American indian are the least dominant
-- The younges employee is 20myears old and the oldest is 57 years old
+- The youngest employee is 20 years old and the oldest is 57 years old
-- 6 age groups wefre created with 6years interval
 - A large number of the employees work at the headquarters versus remotely.
 - The average length of employment for terminated employees is around 8 years.
-- The gender distribution across departmentsbis fairly balaced but there are generally more male than female employees.
+- The gender distribution across departments is fairly balanced but there are generally more male than female employees.
 - A large number of the employees come from the state of Ohio
 - The net change in employees has increased over the years.
 - The average tenure for each department is about 8 years with auditing having the lowest attrition rate and marketing having the highest attrition rate.

 ## Limitations
 - Some records had negative ages and these were excluded during querying (967 records).
 Ages used were 18 years and above.
-- Some termdates were for into the future and were not included in the analysis(1599 records).
-The only term dates used were those less than or equal to the current date.
+- Some terminated dates were for the future and were not included in the analysis(1599 records).
+The only terminated dates used were those less than or equal to the current date.
-- Find it difficut to change the termdate data type because of thre empty cell
+- Find it difficult to change the terminated date data type because of the empty cell